hortonworks/cloudbreak/docs/index.md

 `Project Id:` your GCP Project id - see Accounts

-`Service Account Id:` your GCP service account mail address - see Accounts
+`Service Account Email Address:` your GCP service account mail address - see Accounts

-`Service Account private key:` your GCP service account generated private key - see Accounts
+`Service Account private (p12) key:` your GCP service account generated private key - see Accounts

 `SSH public key:` the SSH public key in OpenSSH format that's private keypair can be used to log into the launched instances later

+`Public in account:` share it with others in the account

+**OpenStack**

-The user name if you want to ssh into one of your instance is `ubuntu`.
+`Name:` name of your credential

+`Description:` short description of your linked credential

+`User:` OpenStack user name

+`Password:` OpenStack user's password name

+`Tenant Name:` OpenStack tenant's (project) name

+`Endpoint:` OpenStack API address endpoint's

+`SSH public key:` the SSH public key to be used to log into the launched instances later

+`Public in account:` share it with others in the account

 ###Manage templates
 Using manage templates you can create infrastructure templates.